 He is an elected board member of the European Pride Organisers Association.
 He is a patron of Isle of Wight Pride and also served for a time as Co-Chair of the Communications Committee of InterPride.
-He is a judge on the Event Production Awards, and was Communications Director for ILGA-Europe until March 2018.
+He was a judge on the Event Production Awards, and was Communications Director for ILGA-Europe until March 2018.

 Steve has visited Prides and Pride organisations across Britain, and in Belgium, Bulgaria, Denmark, Germany, Greece, Latvia, Lithuania, the Netherlands, Norway, Poland, Spain, and Sweden.
 He visited EuroPride in London in 2006, Riga in 2015, Amsterdam in 2016, and WorldPride in Madrid in 2017.

 He organised the first worldwide protest against the persecution of perceived gay and bisexual men in Chechnya, in London in April 2017.
 This led to similar protests in Europe and further afield and increased media focus on human rights abuses in the region.

 Aside from LGBTI issues, from 2014-2017 Steve was Communications Manager at Changing Faces, the sole UK charity supporting and advocating for people who have a disfigurement.
 He led development of the first Face Equality Day, and researched and wrote Disfigurement in the UK, the first comprehensive study into the lived experience of those who have a disfigurement.
 He’s an ex-offender and his own experiences of the criminal justice system led him to work in a number of human rights and social justice organisations.
 He believes, as some don’t, that human rights are indivisible.